Faith Without Works Is Dead Commentary – The Truth About James 2 And What Works Really Means

 How many times did Abraham offer his son?
 This was single work showing that Abraham believed God, and that work accredited him as righteous.

 Now it gets really good.
 Check out the 2nd example James gives of works.
 He uses an example of a prostitute who had one work in her life, and all she did was open a door.
 Really James?
 If doing more and being more is so important that why would you pick such a lousy example?
-The answer is because it’s not about the kind of works that require ongoing effort.
+The answer is because it’s not about the kind of works that requires ongoing effort.
 It’s about a single work that shows faith and saves us.
 The prostitute opened a door to help spies escape because she really believed their God was true, and therefore was made righteous.

 [James 2:25] In the same way, was not Rahab the harlot also justified by works when she received the messengers and sent them out by another way?

 Rahab believed God was real, and her only work was that she made a decision to “receive the messengers” and she was immediately made righteous.

 So in the same way that Rehab opened the door to receive the spies because she believed God was real, and the question we need be asking is ‘have we opened the door of hearts to Jesus to let Him in‘?
 That’s the kind of work God loves.
 I leave you with this verse:

 [Hebrews 11:6] And without faith it is impossible to please Him, for he who comes to God must believe that He is and that He is a rewarder of those who seek Him.